-We receive many messages of travelers asking for Tuscany's hidden gems: special places where it's possible to discover "the real Tuscany" with its traditions and maybe a bit of folklore.
+Many travelers ask themselves about Tuscany's hidden gems: special places where they would love to discover "the real Tuscany" with its traditions and maybe a bit of folklore.
 There is a place that fits perfectly this request: it's a very small medieval village in Maremma called Montemerano.

 Built on a hill by the powerful family Aldobrandeschi, Montemerano is a place where we can still breathe the air as if we lived in the Middle Ages.
 It belongs to the municipality of Manciano and today is one of the most beautiful hamlets in Italy (the official ranking called “Borghi più belli d’Italia”).